mkurilov/rasa-faq-generator/README.md

 RasaFAQGenerator is a python class for generating NLU data suitable for training Rasa engine.
 It is most suitable if you have JSON-formated data and need to convert it to a set of YAML files that Rasa unerstands.

 ## Usage
+There are two ways to provide data to generator.
+1. You can eigher create class instance followed by `import_data` methon call or by creating instance with `data_dic` attribute.
+In both cases you must provide python dict variable with keys and values, described within the JSON file format section
+1. You can call `read_json` method to load json-formated file.

-You can find an example of how to use this class in generate_nlu_data.py script within this project.
+You can find an example of using the generator in generate_nlu_data.py script within this project.

 ## JSON file format
 The RasaFAQGenerator can read a file formated the following way: